 We are getting great results, with lovely ewe lambs, which are keepers.
 Also, we have Charollais and Dorset tups.

-We are now hoping to diverse into more pedigree sheep.
+We are now hoping to diversify into more pedigree sheep.
 We lamb our sheep from February to April in three lots.
 Furthermore, we feed good quality baled silage which we start them on in the field before housing.

 This year we wanted to keep them out longer, but with very wet conditions, the ground just would not hold out.
 Therefore, we housed all except some ewe lambs; they are still out.